0xBollo/Tutorials/PHP/Cheat Sheets/Basics/04 - Type Checks and Casts.md

 ### `instanceof`

-This is used to check whether an object is an instance of a certain class.
+This is used to check the class type of an object.

 ```php
 class Student {}